 Are you afraid to visit the dentist due to past trauma or dental anxiety?

 Many people suffer from dental anxiety or dental fear.
 It is not uncommon to see a child that is afraid of visiting the dentist, or a patient with dental trauma because of a previous bad dentist.
 Dental anxiety may keep you from receiving the dental care you need to maintain good oral health.
 This can lead to complex dental problems that can affect your overall well-being if left untreated.
 At Advanced Total Dental Care, we understand your dental concerns.
-We foster a welcoming dental experience where every patient is valued and listened.
-We have created a worry-free environment where patients are free to discuss all of their concerns without judgement.
-Dr. Rever will only recommend necessary treatments, and have the upmost diligence to work within your budget.
+We foster a welcoming dental experience where every patient is valued and listened to.
+We have created a worry-free environment where patients are free to discuss all of their concerns without judgment.
+Dr. Rever will only recommend necessary treatments and have the upmost diligence to work within your budget.
 We aim to make you feel comfortable and relaxed throughout your dental visit.

 Dr. Rever provides sedation dentistry in Silver Spring, MD with options for patients who experience fear of the dentist.
 Dr. Rever completed his sedation training with the Dental Organization for Conscious Sedation, a trusted source of continuing education for dentists.
 He is a dentist you can trust when it comes to choosing the right sedation method.
 He will discuss your personal concerns as well as your medical history to ensure that the dental sedation recommended is both effective and safe for you.

 Types of Sedation Dentistry at Advanced Total Dental Care

 Oral sedation is administered by mouth via pill or tablet.
 This method is excellent for patients who have a fear of needles.
 Oral sedatives are administered in pill form, often with an at-home dose.
 You will be given a pill to take before your dental appointment.
 The effects will kick in before the visit, and last until you get home after your dental procedure.
 This type of sedation requires patients to have an escort to and from their appointment.